Roses as Wildflowers

 Where to place your roses.
 For the reasons above, your roses should be placed either near a fence, at the front or at an edge of your meadow area, or someplace else where you don't mow.

-The "near wild" roses.
-As you Others that fit this description have names like "Carefree Beauty" and "Carefree Delight" Many of their names make it clear how much care these beautiful shrubs demand.
+Others that fit this description have names like "Carefree Beauty" and "Carefree Delight."
+Many of their names make it clear how much care these beautiful shrubs demand.
 But check carefully before you order, and be sure the plant is hardy in your neighborhood.

 Cold Hardiness is a big factor to wildflower gardeners, whether they live in Minnesota, Virginia, or, say, Colorado.
 After all, why bother to plant a rose bush just to have it killed by next winter's freezes?
 This is why you must be careful in your choices.